andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 ## Please read the whole readme before use!

-This respository is an example flow how to communicate with https-request to the HUE-Bridge, using HUE's Restful API V2 (Clip API)
+This respository is an example flow how to communicate using https-request with the HUE-Bridge, using HUE's Restful API V2 (Clip API)
 It includes various sample flows, sub-flows, descriptions and a lot more.
 You won't be dependent on badly maintained contribs anymore.

 As using almost only built-in NodeRed nodes, this repository has one small dependence, it is Yadomi's contrib philipshue-events.